 2. MSI Z690 Tomahawk: Best mind-range motherboard for 12600K

 The Z690 Tomahawk comes with Wi-Fi 6 card that also has Bluetooth 5.2 support.
-The good news is that the card is using a separate M.2 (Key-E) module, allowing you to replace it with a faster solution if the need arises in the future.
-Rear I/O hosts eight USB ports (1xUSB-C 20Gbps; 3xUSB 10Gbps; 2xUSB 3.2 5Gbps; 2xYSB 2.0), an RJ-45 port, six audio jacks, Wi-Fi antennas, HDMI 2.1+DisplayPort combo, and a Flash BIOS button.
+The rear I/O hosts eight USB ports (1xUSB-C 20Gbps; 3xUSB 10Gbps; 2xUSB 3.2 5Gbps; 2xYSB 2.0), an RJ-45 port, six audio jacks, Wi-Fi antennas, HDMI 2.1+DisplayPort combo, and a Flash BIOS button.
 Extra features include debug LEDs, a clear CMOS jumper, and an internal Thunderbolt connector.

 3. ASUS ROG Strix Z690-F: Best high-end motherboard for i5-12600K

-When it comes to high-end boards, there sure are several obscenely priced Z690 boards around.
-But if you’re getting the 12600K, the ASUS ROG Strix Z690-F has, more or less, everything you might need.
-First of all, there’s DDR4 support (up to DDR5 6400).
+When it comes to the best high-end motherboard for the 12600K, the ASUS ROG Strix Z690-F has, more or less, everything you might need.
+First of all, there’s DDR4 support for up to DDR5 6400 MT/s.
 Next, the VRM is superb.
 It includes sixteen CPU power stages with undisclosed amperage, but we reckon they’re in the 70A-90A range.
 In other words, complete overkill for the 12600K.

 4. Gigabyte Z690M Aorus Elite AX: Best mATX motherboard for i5-12600K